London Overground: Introduction

 The network interchanges with the Bakerloo, Central, Circle, District, Hammersmith & City, Jubilee, Metropolitan, Northern and Victoria tube lines, and also with the Docklands Light Railway, Elizabeth line and Tramlink networks.
 The Overground lines appear on Tube maps issued by TfL, and a separate map of the system is available.

-Much of London Overground passes through less affluent areas, and is seen as contributing to their regeneration.
+Much of the London Overground passes through less affluent areas, and is seen as contributing to their regeneration.
 The North London and Gospel Oak to Barking lines were previously considered by the Transport Committee of the London Assembly to be neglected and not developed to their full potential.